Repairing an export job

-The following is an example of a copy log file that shows that one block in the blob failed to export:
+The following example is a copy log file that shows that one block in the blob failed to export:

 <?xml version="1.0" encoding="utf-8"?> <DriveLog> <DriveId>9WM35C2V</DriveId> <Blob Status="CompletedWithErrors"> <BlobPath>pictures/wild/desert.jpg</BlobPath> <FilePath>\pictures\wild\desert.jpg</FilePath> <LastModified>2012-09-18T23:47:08Z</LastModified> <Length>163840</Length> <BlockList> <Block Offset="65536" Length="65536" Id="AQAAAA==" Status="Failed" /> </BlockList> </Blob> <Status>CompletedWithErrors</Status> </DriveLog>

 The copy log file indicates that a failure occurred while the Windows Azure Import/Export service was downloading one of the blob's blocks to the file on the export drive.
 The other components of the file downloaded successfully, and the file length was correctly set.
 In this case, the tool will open the file on the drive, download the block from the storage account, and write it to the file range starting from offset 65536 with length 65536.